Powered By Blogger

 F TROOP in the Nielsen Ratings PART THREE at this link

 I'm providing more context to the findings on the 1966-67 television season (see Part Two above for more), the show's second and unfortunately last.
-Digging into more myths that had forty years to gain traction thanks to the newfound availability of Nielsen pocketbooks courtesy of Ratings Ryan.
-Long-held perception and ratings reality have been two very different things throughout this exercise.
+We can dig into (and debunk) myths that had a half century to gain traction thanks to the newfound availability of Nielsen pocketbooks courtesy of Ratings Ryan.
+Long-held perception and ratings reality have been proven to be two very different things throughout this exercise.
 Thanks for checking out my ramblings over your morning coffee--I sincerely hope I've made it worth your while.

-F TROOP improved ABC's fortunes in the time slot again in 1966-67.
+F TROOP improved ABC's fortunes in its time slot again in 1966-67.

-After it and BATMAN replaced SHINDIG! and DONNA REED for the second half of 1965-66 to kick off ABC's Thursday lineup, GIDGET averaged an 18.6 rating for 14 airings (260.2 total) and a 29.2 share following BATMAN from January 12 to April 14, 1966.
+After BATMAN and GIDGET replaced SHINDIG! and DONNA REED for the second half of 1965-66 to kick off ABC's Thursday lineup, GIDGET averaged a rating of 18.6 for 14 airings (260.2 total) and a 29.2 share following BATMAN from January 12 to April 14, 1966.
 Decent numbers on the surface, but losing over one-third of BATMAN's audience (27.0 rating/43 share).
-When F TROOP moved into the time slot that fall, it improved on both GIDGET numbers during the season's first half (18.8/30.7) despite a lead-in from a weaker BATMAN which fell to 19.3/33 during that September-December 1966 span, losing 28 percent of its rating and 23 percent of its share from its first season.
+When F TROOP moved into the time slot that fall, it improved on both GIDGET numbers during the season's first half (18.8/30.7) despite a lead-in from a weaker BATMAN which fell to 19.3/33 during that September-December 1966 span (losing 28 percent of its rating and 23 percent of its share from its first season) and starting the season with one of the weakest lead-outs ever (more below).

 GIDGET averaged 10.0 million households in the Spring of 1966, F TROOP bumped that up to 10.6 million households the following season.
 This despite BATMAN dipping from 14.5 million households to 10.7 million in front of it.
 F TROOP increased GIDGET's rating by 3 percent, share by 7 percent, and was seen in 6 percent more households.